-On the hunt for some storage ideas for small bedrooms?
-Well, we've got you covered, small space dwellers.
-We get the Catch-22 thing that goes along with small bedrooms and storage – the hardest thing to find space for in small bedroom is storage, but the most important thing to make a small bedroom feel less small is storage.
-But fear not – with a little bit of creativity, even the smallest of bedrooms can become a cosy, clutter-free haven.
+Clever storage ideas for small bedrooms are the key to making your space work.
+There is obviously that catch-22 thing that goes along with small bedrooms and storage – the hardest thing to find space for in small bedroom is storage, but the most important thing to make a small bedroom feel less small is storage.
+It's a tricky balance to get right.
+But fear not – with a little bit of creativity (and a fair bit of space saving bedroom furniture), even the smallest of bedrooms can become a cosy, clutter-free haven.

-Our comprehensive guide to small bedroom storage ideas covers everything from storage benches to clever small bedroom furniture, and has something for everyone, whether you are on a budget, move house a lot, or are ready to invest into a more permanent solution.
+Our comprehensive guide to small bedroom storage ideas covers everything from storage benches to clever small bedroom furniture, and has something for everyone, whether you are on a budget, move house a lot, or are ready to invest in a more permanent solution.

-1. Big small bedroom storage idea: choose an ottoman storage bed
+1. Big small bedroom storage idea: pick out a storage bed

 Let’s face it: the bed takes up by far the most room in a small bedroom, especially if you have a double or king sized one.
 So, it makes sense to let a storage bed – take a look at our pick of the best beds with storage – do the hard work of storing bulky bedding, pillows, and duvets; moreover, if you opt for storing most of your things in the bed, you can keep the rest of your bedroom furniture minimalist and dainty.

 2. Ditch the wardrobe for a streamlined small bedroom storage idea

-A wardrobe is a must-have, but it also tends to be the bulkiest, and least forgiving in small bedrooms.
+A wardrobe is a must-have, but it also tends to be the bulkiest, and the least forgiving of small bedroom storage.
 So why not go without?
-Your bedroom needn't be messy, especially if you don’t own tons of clothes – a neat wire clothing rail may well do the trick, if you only use it for your most worn items.
+Your bedroom needn't be messy, especially if you don’t own tons of clothes – a cute clothing rail may well do the trick, if you only use it for your most worn items.
+We love this rustic rail made using a birch branch.

 3. Enhance space with a mirrored door wardrobe